Volunteer With Children

 Many volunteers who want to work with kids, avoid teenagers, it’s understandable to some degree.
 Teenagers can be difficult, moody, and have complex problems that they need help with, but they do need our help.
 Often teenagers will look to adults other than their own parents when problems come up.
 Volunteer mentors can really make a difference in these difficult teenage years.
 You can start by contacting a local teen youth center or your city recreation department about volunteering at events or as a mentor or tutor for teenagers in your community.

-Volunteer with Special Needs Children
+Special Needs Children

 Yet another option is to put your unique skills and talents to use in a project to help assist those living with disabilities.
 Disabled children have unique challenges and obstacles, and often all they need is a little assistance from a caring volunteer to reach their goals.
 You don’t necessarily need to have an educational background or experience working with special needs children, in order to make a difference.
 LoveVolunteers.org is a resource to check out for different projects and opportunities to help disabled kids in the US and abroad.